Addressing Plastic Pollution and Its Deadly Impacts

 Littering

-Improper disposal and littering are major contributors for plastic pollution.
+Improper disposal and littering are major contributors to plastic pollution.

 Despite efforts to raise awareness about proper waste disposal, littering remains a significant source of plastic pollution.